zdoom-docs/stable/lang-Members.md

 Some basic member variables.

 ```
+// An integer.
+Visible to and modifiable by everything.
 int m_MyCoolInt;

+// Three separate integers, defined short-hand.
 int m_CoolInt1, m_CoolInt2, m_CoolInt3;

+// Ten integers in one variable.
 int[10] m_CoolIntArray;

+// Can only be seen by this type.
 private int m_CoolPrivateInt;

+// Read-only (part of the class data, can only be seen by descendant types.
 protected meta int m_CoolMetaInt;
 ```